go-spring/gs/README.md

 This script will automatically install the following tools:

 - `gs`: the tool manager itself
-- `gs-new`: creates new Go-Spring projects
+- `gs-init`: creates new Go-Spring projects
 - `gs-gen`: generates code from idl files
 - `gs-mock`: generates mock code based on configuration